benderdave/gridfontmaker/README.md

 ![Sampling of gridfonts]
 (https://raw.githubusercontent.com/benderdave/gridfontmaker/master/images/benzene-etc.png)

-The gridfont micro-domain was created for studying the cognitive process that underlies most thinking: analogy.
-See FARG's [gridfont page](http://cogsci.indiana.edu/gridfonts.html) for work by John Rehling and Gary McGraw for such work.
+The gridfont micro-domain was created for studying *analogy*, the cognitive process that underlies most thinking.
+See FARG's [gridfont page](http://cogsci.indiana.edu/gridfonts.html) for work in the gridfont domain by John
+Rehling and Gary McGraw.
 That said, we've found that designing gridfonts can be a creative activity that stands on its own.

 GridfontMaker is provided to